visor-tech/Sample-images/index.md

 ## Sample 3D image blocks
 ### Imageset 4
-[Lychnis tracer] is for 3D fiber tracing in raw image spaces.
+[Lychnis tracer](https://github.com/SMART-pipeline/Lychnis-tracing) is for 3D fiber tracing in raw image spaces.

 Here is a series of image blocks that are surrounding a thalamocortical axon.

 _**To be done**_

-It can be loaded and viewed in [Lychnis tracer].
+It can be loaded and viewed in _Lychnis tracer_.
+[Lychnis version 1.2.5](https://github.com/SMART-pipeline/Lychnis-tracing/releases/download/1.2.5/Lychnis-1.2.5.zip) has been tested and certified for this dataset.
+[Newer versions](https://github.com/SMART-pipeline/Lychnis-tracing/releases) could work as well.

+Step-by-step tutorial for playing with the demo data:
+1. Unzip the package and run lychnis-1.2.5.exe directly.
+2. Choose File -> Open Project
+3. Select the project file (xxx.json) and open it.

+Detailed manual of Lychnis could be found in the [project page](https://github.com/SMART-pipeline/Lychnis-tracing).

 For more details see [paper link here upon publication](https://www.biorxiv.org/content/10.1101/2020.09.25.313395v1).

 ## Support or Contact

 Having any questions?
-Contact at the authors [Dr. Fang Xu](mailto:ustcxf@gmail.com) et al. and we’ll help you sort it out.
+Contact us and we’ll help you sort it out.